dcaoyuan/akka-cluster-example-inloop/README.md

 ## Note ##
 To got multiple sharding actors run on separated sub-set of nodes, and can be accessed from other nodes in the cluster, for example:

-Counter1 runs on node1, node2, node3
+* Counter1 runs on node1, node2, node3
-Counter2 runs on node7, node8, node9
+* Counter2 runs on node7, node8, node9
-Query want to query both Counter1 sharding and Counter2 sharding.
+* Query want to query both Counter1 sharding and Counter2 sharding.

+You have to:

 1. All those sharding nodes should contain at lease one same role in "actor.cluster.roles"
 1. Query set a whatever role for "akka.contrib.cluster.sharding.role"
 1. ClusterSharding(system).start() with entryProps = Some(Props[Counter1]) on node1, node2, node3
 1. ClusterSharding(system).start() with entryProps = Some(Props[Counter2]) on node7, node8, node9
-1. ClusterSharding(system).start() with entryProps = None on node of Query.
+1. ClusterSharding(system).start() with entryProps = None on node of Query for shardings of Counter1 and Counter2.